U

 Lead time focus Execution & QC

-Note: MOQ varies by complexity, SKU count, and compliance requirements.
+Note: MOQ varies by complexity, SKU count, packaging, and compliance requirements.

 Best For

-Established brands with in-house design teams and clear product specs.
+Established brands with in-house design teams and clear product specifications.

 ODM